-Our volunteer Form Filling Advisers aid clients with disabilities throughout Norfolk.
-The help they offer comes via assisting clients in completing benefit claim forms, currently with a strong focus on PIP.
+Our volunteer Form Filling Advisers aid clients with disabilities in Norwich (NR1 - NR& postcodes).
+The help they offer comes via assisting clients to complete Personal Independent Payment (PIP) forms .

-This is a great opportunity for you to learn all about benefits available to disabled people, from finding out about conflicts of entitlement to learning how to make the best case for a client.
+This is a great opportunity for you to learn all about PIP, from finding out about conditions of entitlement to learning how to make the best case for a client.
 Whether you already have some knowledge and you want to make use of this to help others, or you have no experience and are keen to learn, this role could provide you with an interesting and challenging volunteering opportunity.

 This role can be carried out on-site or remotely, we will supply you with an Equal Lives email address and mobile phone if you are working remotely.
 If working on-site you will have your own Equal Lives email address and access to a computer and work phone.